 Spend your money in local accommodation, restaurants, cafes and locally made crafts and souvenirs.
-Locally made crafts and souvenirs are not always cheaper but you will get the experience of meeting with local, feel like local people and you already contribution to the local economy by purchasing them.
+Locally made crafts and souvenirs are not always cheaper but you will get the experience of meeting with locals, feel like local people and you already contributed to the local economy by purchasing them.

 Visit Community Based Tourism